-So instead of starting from scratch, why not use our plan as a framework and tailor it to your needs?
-Simply pick and choose what you believe will work best for you, and as you find other ideas you like, just mix them in.
+So instead of starting from scratch, implement our plan as a framework and tailor it to your needs.
+You can pick and choose what you believe will work best for you, and as you find other ideas you like, just mix them in.

 In this plan, we make a lot of references to the first few weeks of school, but if you’re reading this after the start of the school year, or even in the second semester, it’s not too late.

-And if you try something for a while, and it just doesn’t work for your students, that’s okay, too.
+If you try something for a while, and it just doesn’t work for your students, that’s okay, too.
 Consistency is good, so don’t change your entire management system once a month; however, it’s better to introduce something new than to spend the rest of the year with a chaotic classroom.
+And if things go sideway, just take a step back, reevaluate, and take some time for self care!

 Before you can instruct students on procedures, routines, and expectations, you need the layout and physical systems in place.
 For example, you don’t want to tell students that part of their morning routine is to turn in their homework if there’s no spot in the classroom for them to put their work.
 Otherwise, you’ll have 25 students shoving papers in your face when they walk in the door.